 This programme offers a choice of learning pathway; the student gets to choose between:

 We have a dedicated placement officer to support the sourcing of internship opportunities, and student can also self-source an internship.
-Our placement officer identifies suitable internships given the learning objectives of each Masters programme.
+Our Placement Officer identifies suitable internships given the learning objectives of the Masters in Strategy, Innovation and People Management.
 Each internship opportunity also has to promote analytical thinking, integration across subjects, critical reflection and professional development.
-Students can self-source an internship if they wish to do so.
-The placement officer will ensure that the internship is suitable.
+Self-sourced internships need fulfil the same criteria and require approval.

-The students undertaking this pathway will complete modules over the second semester and summer months.
-Students will study project management, and then choose from specialist modules in business negotiations, international HRM and international supply chain management.
+The students undertaking this pathway will complete option modules over the second semester.
+Students will choose from specialist modules in business negotiations, international HRM and international supply chain management and project management.